WanderLanz/Lender/lender/README.md

 });
 assert_eq!(data, [0, 1, 1, 2, 3, 5, 8, 13, 21]);

-// You can use decostructing assignments with for_!. for_!([a, b, c] in data.array_windows_mut::<3>() {
+// You can use destructuring assignments with for_!. for_!([a, b, c] in data.array_windows_mut::<3>() {
    *c = *a + *b;
 });